mautrix/docs/gomuks/faq.md

 # FAQ

+## Can I connect to a remote gomuks backend?
+Yes, the recommended way to do it is to run the backend behind a reverse proxy (see entry below).
+It is possible to connect directly without a reverse proxy, but LANs are dangerous, so using TLS is recommended, which requires a reverse proxy.

+If you really don't want to use TLS, you'll have to set `insecure_cookies` in the config to allow connecting from an insecure context.
+By default, the auth cookie will only work on localhost and https sites.

 ## Can I run the backend behind a reverse proxy?
 Yes, you just need to adjust `origin_patterns` and possibly `listen_address` in the config file.